-Eczema is usually treated with topical creams and lifestyle changes, such as learning to avoid substances that trigger symptoms.
+Eczema is usually treated with topical creams and lifestyle changes like learning to avoid things that trigger symptoms.
 However, some people find relief from a variety of alternative treatments.
-Some people like the idea of alternative medicine because they perceive it to be less invasive.

 Some natural remedies may help relieve eczema symptoms.
 However, many of those found online are not backed by science.
 Talk to your doctor before you take any herbs or supplements to make sure they don’t interfere with your medications.

 Studies show that green, black, or oolong tea can help calm the allergic reactions that bring on flare-ups.
 Drinking a cup of tea could be a simple way to reduce flare-ups at little cost or inconvenience.

 One study asked subjects to drink one liter of oolong tea daily, drinking one-third of it after each meal.
 According to the American Academy of Dermatologists (AAD), they found that 63 percent of the tea drinkers started to notice improvement after one to two weeks and showed moderate to marked improvement after one month.

 In another study published in the British Journal of Dermatology, adults with moderately severe eczema who took a 500 mg capsule of borage oil daily for six months noticed a slight improvement in their skin.

 However, other studies have failed to show benefits from taking borage oil supplements in patients with eczema.
 The studies haven’t shown side effects of taking borage oil.
 But no leading medical society currently recommends it for the treatment of eczema.

 Evening primrose oil

 Primrose oil has the same active ingredient as borage oil (gamma linolenic acid or GLA).
 Neither has been shown to completely help reduce the symptoms of eczema.

 However, a small study of 58 children with eczema found that whether they received evening primrose oil or a placebo, all children showed significant improvement after the 16-week study.